 In April 2004, our plant in Thorndale, Ontario was destroyed by a fire.
-In accordance with FIN 30, Accounting for Involuntary Conversions of Non-Monetary Assets to Monetary Assets, we have written off the net book value of the destroyed inventory and property totaling \$3.6 million.
+In accordance with FIN 30, Accounting for Involuntary Conversions of Non-Monetary Assets to Monetary Assets, we wrote off the net book value of the destroyed inventory and property totaling \$3.6 million.
 The insured value of the property exceeded its net book value by approximately \$1.4 million, which was recorded as a gain on insurance settlement.
 As of December 25, 2004, we have collected \$2.0 million of insurance proceeds.
-The remaining insurance receivable totals approximately \$3.0 million and is recorded in other current assets.
+In 2005, we collected the remaining insurance proceeds of \$3.0 million.